emilaxelsson/hydrogenesis/doc/setup_track.md

 Next, create a new song and load a drum kit.
 Adjust mixer settings as needed.

 In principle, nothing else is needed on the Hydrogen side.
-However, it is advised to save the song after setting up the drumkit.
+However, it is advised to save the song after setting up the drum kit.
 The resulting `.h2song` file can be used as a template by the [Hydrogenesis](../src/hydrogenesis.py) converter.

 OpenMPT
 ------------------------------------------------------------------------------------------

-We will now set up an OpenMPT track from scratch in such a way that it can be used to drive Hydrogen for playback as well as being [converted](./conversion.md) to a Hydrogen song using [Hydrogenesis](../src/hydrogenesis.py).
+We will now set up an OpenMPT track from scratch in such a way that it can be used to drive Hydrogen for playback as well as be [converted](./conversion.md) to a Hydrogen song using [Hydrogenesis](../src/hydrogenesis.py).

 Start by creating a new track in OpenMPT.
 The default format, IT (Impulse Tracker), works fine.
 The [MPTM extensions](#mptm-extensions) section explains additional features offered by the MPTM format.
 However, the instrument set up is the same regardless of format.